 Do not bring your dog to the pet store on the way home.
 The dog is going to be stressed enough as it is, he needs time to decompress and not have to worry about meeting new people or dogs.

 Yeah!
 It’s finally the day you get to bring home your new dog!
 Congratulations, it’s so exciting to start a new life with a new dog.
 Dogs will bring so much unconditional love into your life, you’ll wonder how you ever survived without a dog.

 I recommend you read through our adoption articles so you are completely prepared for any situation that may arise.

 Take it slow, give your new dog some space, and enjoy the moment.
-Take lots of pictures and share on Instagram and make sure to use the hashtag #rescuedogs101 so we can congratulate you personally.
+Take lots of pictures and share on Instagram and make sure to tag @rescuedogs101 so we can congratulate you personally.